Simmered Daikon Radish with Chicken

 Instructions

-- Dice the chicken to 1 ½ -inch bite sizes.
-Slice off the bottom end of the mushrooms and break them to pieces, if using.
-In a small bowl, make a slurry with arrowroot starch and 1 tbsp water.
+- PREPARE CHICKEN & MUSHROOMS: Dice the chicken to 1 ½ -inch bite sizes.
+Slice off the bottom end of the mushrooms and use your hands to separate them into pieces, if using.

-- Then lower the heat to medium-low and simmer for 15-20 minutes or until the daikon turns soft and can easily be poked through with a fork or chopstick.
-The color will turn from pale to translucent.
-Stir the pot periodically to ensure even cooking.
+- SIMMER: After boiling, drop the heat to medium-low and simmer for 15-20 minutes.
+The daikon is cooked when you can easily poke it through with a fork or chopstick.
+You can easily break it apart without much resistance.
+The color will also turn from pale white to light translucent.

 Notes